sggjon5/DroneBuild-Quad/docs/01-introduction.md

 For a bit of context, I completed an MEng in Aerospace Engineering in 2021 and have since pursued a PhD with a more computer science–oriented focus, primarily exploring decision-making under uncertainty for applications in multi-target tracking.
 As PhDs often are, it has been heavily simulation-based, and I’ve found myself missing the hands-on challenges that come with developing physical systems, the kind that operate in the real world, not just the virtual one.

 To address the above, I decided to build a quadcopter drone capable of carrying a companion computer and some onboard sensing capability (tbd), with the aim of testing some of the algorithms I’ve developed during my PhD in real-world conditions.
-This repository is intended to document the full lifecycle of building the quadcopter, culminating in a functional testbed for the aforementioned sensor management algorithms.
+This repository is intended to document the full lifecycle of building the quadcopter, culminating in a functional testbed for the installing the appropriate sensing hardware and the aforementioned sensor management algorithms.

 The drone itself has been designed to be general purpose, with enough payload capacity to support a variety of small, but meaningful, components - making it a flexible platform for future development projects as well.